RenatoGeh/gospn/README.md

 Pr(X^2 <= chi), X^2(df)
 ```

-For the independence test (`src/utils/indep/indtest.go`).
+For the independence test (`utils/indep/indtest.go`).
 A builtin
-Chi-Square function is already present in `src/utils/indep/indtest.go`
+Chi-Square function is already present in `utils/indep/indtest.go`
 under the name of `Chisquare`.
 However `Chisquare` has worse numerical
 error when compared to its GSL equivalent `ChiSquare` (see
-`src/utils/indep/chisq.go`).
+`utils/indep/chisq.go`).

 For information on how to compile and install GNU GSL, see
 <https://www.gnu.org/software/gsl/>.

 If you do not wish to install GNU GSL, simply rename `ChiSquare` in file
-`src/utils/indep/indtest.go` to `Chisquare`.
+`utils/indep/indtest.go` to `Chisquare`.

 GoSPN uses Go's `cgo` to run C code inside Go.
 File
-`src/utils/indep/chisq.go` contains the wrapper function `ChiSquare`
+`utils/indep/chisq.go` contains the wrapper function `ChiSquare`
 that calls `gsl_cdf_chisq_P` from `gsl/gsl_cdf.h`.

 #### godebug

 Although Go does work with GNU's GDB, GDB doesn't understand Go well.
 An alternative to that is mailgun's godebug.
 If you do not intend on
-using the debugging script `src/debug.sh` then there is no need for
+using the debugging script `debug.sh` then there is no need for
 godebug.
 Otherwise install it by running `go get`:

 ```